jasonmaidev/vocabulous-app/README.md

 User registration is currently unavailable to the public but the web-app is fully functional and live, accessible via email invitation.

-If you've found this repository, it is more than likely you've also received an email invitation with your unique guest user credentials.
-Please go ahead and login to the application with the provided guest account username + password and try out some of the awesome features that [Vocabulous](https://vocabulous.netlify.app) has to offer!
+This is currently built as a personal tool for learning since I could not find a better solution out there.
+Full product demo is available upon request.

-If you need guest account credentials to try it out, please shoot me an email over at jasonmxdev@gmail.com
+Please shoot me an email over at jasonmxdev@gmail.com with any questions or feedback.
+Thanks!